Convergence of random holomorphic functions with real zeros and extensions of the stochastic zeta function: Introduction

+Last, note that in the next theorem we have an extra condition involving some function $\varphi$ tending to infinity at infinity arbitrarily slowly.
+The appearance of $\varphi$ may not seem natural, but it is there to ensure some uniform integrability condition.
+In all the examples presented in the article, the assumptions of the theorem should be checked, and the difficulty of this task does not increase by the presence of this function $\varphi$.

 \begin{theorem} Let $(X_n)_{n \in \mathbb{N}}$ and $X$ be simple point processes on the real line, locally finite, i.e. with finitely many points on compact sets.
-Let $M_{X_n}$ and $M_X$ be the corresponding random $\sigma$-finite measures, i.e.
+Let $M_{X_n}$ and $M_X$ be the corresponding random Radon measures, i.e.

 where $\delta_{\rho}$ denotes the Dirac measure at $\rho$.
 We assume that $X_n$ converges in law to $X$, in the sense that for all functions $g$ from $\mathbb{R}$ to $\mathbb{R}_+$, continuous with compact support,